kalapyha/stocks/README.md

-# Stocks APP to treck current market
+# Stocks APP to track current market

 Links and description will be added here